E01T/simple-svelte-slideshow/README.md

 3. easingMethod

 `delay` is set to zero by default.
 The `duration` of the animations defaults to 1.5 seconds.
-For the `easingMethod` you can choose between five values:
+For the `easingMethod` the default it sineInOut.
+You can choose between five values:

 - sineInOut
 - cubicInOut,